benschaf/gipfel-lerner/README.md

 Check out [this commit](https://github.com/benschaf/gipfel-tutor/commit/c23e09cd80d2b466e50f83a7562976e49dfac1dc) to see how the keywords were implemented along with semantic HTML tags.

-The keywords marked as "*(too generic)*" too authoritative and would be difficult to rank for.
+The keywords marked as "*(too generic)*" are too authoritative and would be difficult to rank for.

 - Short-tail (head terms) keywords
     - Tutoring